liorovadia/Dice-Roll/README.md

 # Dice-Roll
 A styled dices roller

-Just put the 3 file in the same folder and open index.html
+Just put the 3 files in the same folder and open index.html